 After moving into your new place, take the time to explore the space and get settled in.
 Make sure to do the following:

-Unpack your things: To make settling in easier, it’s best to first unpack the things you need the most, followed by unpacking the rest little by little.
+- Unpack your things: To make settling in easier, it’s best to first unpack the things you need the most, followed by unpacking the rest little by little.
 This way you never feel overwhelmed by how much there is to do, but instead get joy out of making your new space feel more and more like home.

-Meet your neighbors: To help your transition to the new area, establish your social connections early.
+- Meet your neighbors: To help your transition to the new area, establish your social connections early.
 This can easily be done at a senior living community by attending scheduled events or meals, but if you’re getting antsy feel free to walk over and introduce yourself!

-While moving and downsizing is no walk in the park, you can make the whole process a lot smoother just by following our guide above.
+While moving is no walk in the park, you can make the whole process a lot smoother just by following our guide of how to downsize.
 It’s also best to remember that the move is just the beginning; after this day, you can look forward to a more engaged future.
 For more details and to see how you can enjoy senior living, visit our website at Heritage Communities.
 Download our guide, How to Fund Senior Care and Housing, for more information about funding options for senior living.